 Table 4: TOE Optional SFRs and Auditable Events

-The audit event for FIA_X509_EXT.1/ITT is based on the TOE not being able to complete the certificate validation by ensuring the following:

-the presence of the basicConstraints extension and that the CA flag is set to TRUE for all CA certificates.

-Verification of the digital signature of the trusted hierarchical CA

-read/access the CRL or access the OCSP server (according to selection in the ST).

-If any of these checks fails, then an audit event with the failure should be written to the audit log.
+The audit event “Unsuccessful attempt to validate a certificate” for FIA_X509_EXT.1/ITT requires the Additional Audit Record Contents of “Reason for failure (of certificate validation).”
+An error message telling the Security Administrator that ‘something is wrong with the certificate’ is not considered as presenting sufficient information about the ‘reason for failure’, because basic information to resolve the issue is missing from the audit record.
+The log message should inform the Security Administrator at least about the type of error (e.g. that there is a ‘Trust issue’ with the certificate, e.g. due to failed path validation, in contrast to the use of an ‘expired certificate’).
+The level of detail that needs to be provided to enable the Security Administrator to fix issues based on the information in audit events usually depends on the complexity of the underlying use case.
+In simple scenarios with only one underlying root cause, a single error message might be sufficient whereas in more complex scenarios the granularity of error messages should be higher.
+The NDcPP only specifies a general guidance on the subject to avoid specifying requirements which are not implementation independent.

 Security Audit (FAU)

-Security audit event storage (FAU_STG.1 & Extended – FAU_STG_EXT)
+Security Audit Event Storage (FAU_STG.1 & Extended – FAU_STG_EXT)

 Local storage space for audit data may be necessary on the TOE itself, and the TOE may then claim protection of the audit trail against unauthorised modification (including deletion) as described in FAU_STG.1.
-The local storage space for audit data of a network device is also limited, and if the local storage space is exceeded then audit data might be lost.
+The local storage space for audit data of a Network Device is also limited, and if the local storage space is exceeded then audit data might be lost.
 A security Administrator might be interested in the number of dropped, overwritten, etc. audit records.
 This number might serve as an indication if a severe problem has occurred after the storage space was exceeded that continuously generated audit data.
-Therefore, FAU_STG_EXT.2/LocSpace and FAU_STG.3/LocSpace are defined to express these optional capabilities of a network device.
+Therefore, FAU_STG_EXT.2/LocSpace and FAU_STG_EXT.3/LocSpace are defined to express these optional capabilities of a Network Device.

-FAU_STG.1 Protected audit trail storage
+FAU_STG.1 Protected Audit Trail Storage

-FAU_STG.1 Protected audit trail storage
+FAU_STG.1 Protected Audit Trail Storage

 FAU_STG.1.1 The TSF shall protect the stored audit records in the audit trail from unauthorised deletion.